randylubin/Diegetic-Games/_drafts/plot-roadmaps-for-storytelling-games.md

 ## Example: Save the Galaxy

 I've just released my first Plot Roadmap, called [Save The Galaxy](https://randylubin.itch.io/save-the-galaxy).
-It's a supplement for Riley Rethal's game Galactic 2e.
+It's a supplement for Riley Rethal's game [Galactic 2e](https://metagame.itch.io/galactic).
 Save the Galaxy guides the players through telling a tightly plotted one shot where a group of heroes foil a dastardly plot by The Mandate (an analog to The Empire in Star Wars).

-Galactic is a Belonging Outside Belonging game.
+Galactic 2e is a Belonging Outside Belonging (BoB) game that is heavily inspired by Star Wars.
+Like other BoB games, there's no facilitator or dice rolling.
+Players share responsibility for representing the different elements of the setting in play, as well as the actions of the non-player characters.

+Galactic does a great job of supporting character creation and character arcs, through evocative character sheets and moves (actions).
+However, there isn't direct support for telling tightly plotted single-session stories – and that's not the game's intention.

+With Save the Galaxy, my aim is to help any group of players take the strong character sheets and setting pillars from the Galactic Playkit and quickly tell a story with a strong narrative arc.

 TK Similarity with quick starts